Introduction

 - Public Network: By default,

-peeroxideuses a set of stable public bootstrap nodes to connect to the global HyperDHT network. - Configuration: You can specify custom bootstrap nodes using the
+peeroxideuses a set of stable public bootstrap nodes to connect to the global HyperDHT network.
+If neither the config file’snetwork.bootstrapnor the command-line--bootstrapflag supplies any nodes, the runtime auto-fills the public bootstrap set so a fresh install still connects. - Configuration: You can supply custom bootstrap nodes via the

 Connectivity